borea17/borea17.github.io/_posts/2020-09-04-MONET_summary.md

 MONet is a rather sophisticated model composing two powerful neural network architectures in a reasonable way.
-One major downside of such complex models is that they comprise lots of hyperparamters from which many remains unknown such as sensitivity to small pertubations (e.g., changing layers within network architectures).
+One major downside of such complex models is that they comprise lots of hyperparamters from which much remains unknown such as sensitivity to small pertubations (e.g., changing layers within network architectures or parameters $\beta$,
+$\gamma$).
 Therefore, the model implementation aims to be as close as possible to the original model.
 Note that [Burgess et al. (2019)](https://arxiv.org/abs/1901.11390) did not publish their implementation.